TheHookDaniel/Programming-Projects/README.md

 # Reddit RSS Reader

-A C# desktop application made for reading Reddit RSS feeds .
+A C# desktop application made for reading Reddit RSS feeds.

 Built with WPF in Visual Studio and tested with NUnit.